Eschatologue/CM_wiki/docs/class/druid/index.md

 ***Magician.*** You know one extra cantrip from the Druid spell list.
 In addition, your mystical connection to nature gives you a bonus to your Intelligence (Arcana or Nature) checks.
 The bonus equals your Wisdom modifier (minimum bonus of +1).

-***Warden.*** Trained for battle, you gain proficiency with Martial weapons and training with Medium armor.
+***Warden.*** Trained for battle, you gain proficiency with Martial weapons and training with Medium armour.

 ### Level 2: Wild Shape